ETH1166/ETH1166/README.md

 - 👋 Hi, I’m @ETH1166
 - 👀 I’m interested in ESP and home automation
-- 🌱 I’m currently learning Arduini, ESPHome
+- 🌱 I’m currently learning Arduino, ESPHome, µPython
 - 💞️ I’m looking to collaborate on an energy meter
 - 📫 How to reach me ...